English: % of referred children who arrived for treatment

 What is its purpose?

 This indicator measures the proportion of children who were (based on low MUAC/ oedema during mass screening) referred for treatment to a health facility and arrived for the treatment.
-It is useful for evaluating the access to and acceptance of the programme by the caretakers.
+It is useful for evaluating the access to and acceptance of the programme by the caregivers.

 How to Collect and Analyse the Required Data